PotOfCoffee2Go/tasty-data/readme.md

 ### Importing

-Go to [https://potofcoffee2go.github.io/tasty-data/][] and press the _'Tasty Portfolio and/or Activity CSV File(s)'_ button.
+Go to [https://potofcoffee2go.github.io/tasty-data/][] and press the _'Tasty Portfolio and Activity CSV Files'_ button.
 Select both the files downloaded from TastyWorks, The data will be displayed.

 You can select to display the transactions for a single symbol by clicking a symbol in the symbol column.